geertdaelemans/CuteCaspar/README.md

 * Open and closing of panels does not get noticed by MainWindow
 * Manipulating items in a playlist
 * Need to clean-up loadNextClip()
+* Move to latest CasparCG release
+* List of CasparCG clips only updated after dis/connection